 Green Library has a variety of study areas, including large reading rooms, smaller group study rooms, and an open seating area.
+Please note: Several study areas and group study rooms are currently unavailable due to pandemic restrictions or construction.

 Group study rooms, each with space for groups of up to six people, are located outside the main reading rooms in the Bing Wing.
 Most rooms are equipped with white boards, and one (outside the Jonsson Social Science Reading Room) has a smart board as well.